 Think of this section as your team's internal resource library.
 It should be their first stop when they have a question about a product feature or want to brush up on how to handle an objection.
 By providing ongoing sales training and coaching resources directly within the playbook, you empower your team to continuously learn and improve their performance.

-Step 7: Plan Your Launch and Adoption Strategy
+Step 7: Plan a Strong Launch and Adoption Strategy

 You’ve built an incredible resource, but your work isn’t done yet.
 How you introduce the playbook to your team is critical for its adoption.
 Don't just send it out in an email.
 Plan a formal launch where you can walk the team through it, explain the "why" behind its creation, and highlight how it will help them hit their goals and make more money.